We’ve added Edgar Allan Poe to the 999 Happy Haunts! Enjoy this Haunted Mansion Poem in the style of The Haunted Palace by the late famed poet.

-Editor’s Note: In celebration of Halloween and all things spooky, our writer and proofreader extraordinaire, Chelsea Harrison, wrote a Haunted Mansion poem in the style of Edgar Allen Poe’s The Haunted Palace.
+Editor’s Note: In celebration of Halloween and all things spooky, contributing writer Chelsea Harrison wrote a Haunted Mansion poem in the style of Edgar Allan Poe’s The Haunted Palace.
 Please enjoy these unsettling stanzas as you get ready for a night of ghostly delights!

 The Haunted Mansion

 By iron gates surrounded

 Once a fair and lively place—

 where guests are known to meet their doom!

 Spirits wait for you—Beware!